NKLA Investors Have Opportunity to Lead Nikola Corporation Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-7, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nikola Corporation ("Nikola" or the "Company") (NASDAQ: NKLA).
+10, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Nikola Corporation ("Nikola" or the "Company") (NASDAQ: NKLA).

 Class Period: February 24, 2022 – September 7, 2023